hamid-safari/hamid-safari/README.md

 Here are some facts about me:

-- 🌱 I’m currently learning Android Instant Apps, MotionLayout, more AI-based features like chatbots, voice translators, and smart predictions.
-The combination of AI and ML can bring many changes to the future of Android development.
-- 👯 I’m open to collaborate on open source projects
+- 👯 I’m open to collaborating on open-source projects
-- 💬 Ask me about Kotlin, Flutter and Android app architecture
+- 💬 Ask me about Kotlin, Flutter, and Android app architecture
 - 😄 Pronouns: "he/him"